 Fruit should never be combined with any dairy products like milk or yogurt.
 Yogurt with fruit and granola is considered a healthy breakfast – but it is one of the worst things you can eat.
 It can wreak havoc on digestion.
 While the fruit and milk process in the stomach, the fruit can curdle the milk causing excess acid.
 A banana smoothie, where banana is blended with milk or yogurt, can change the bacterial mix in the intestines, and may even cause sinus congestion or allergies.

 Milk and melon together in particular should be avoided because milk has laxative properties and melon is a diuretic.
 Melon combined with carbohydrates or starchy foods is also bad for digestion.
 Melon is digested very quickly, and carbs tend to take more time.
 So the fructose in the melon ends up not getting digested properly.

-Fruit and cheese is also often served together as an appetizer or a dessert… bad idea!
+Fruit and cheese are also often served together as an appetizer or a dessert… a bad idea!

 And fruit, even on its own, is not good for dessert.
 It’s better to eat fruit before a meal, waiting a bit to digest, or as a snack in between meals.